johnheo/cuda-accel-vit/README.md

-# Exploring the limits of parallelism in Multi-head Attention
+# Accelerating Multi-head Attention for Efficient Vision Transformers

-This is a project repository for EE 451 at USC
+This repository releases the code for our final project in EE 451 class at USC.

+In this work, you will be able to:

+- Profile and identify the computational bottlenecks in Self-attention (SA) Block
+- Implement a serial version of SA using C programming
+- Implement a parallel matrix multiplication kernel on a GPU platform using CUDA
+- Further optimize the parallel matrix multiplication kernel using shared memory
+- Implement an alternative attention kernel called linear attention

 ## Requirements